Richard Beard (author): Non-fiction books

 Beard's non-fiction works often combine aspects of travel writing and memoir.

 His first work of non-fiction, Muddied Oafs, The Last Days of Rugger (2003), traces the changes to the game of rugby union in the wake of professionalisation.
 Beard looks at his own many years of playing the sport, from his school days to amateur British and Swiss clubs and on a professional team in France from 1992 to 1994, where he played in the position of fly-half.
-He debates how much longer he can continue to play as he accumulates injuries and slows down, yet dreads the thought of giving up the sport that he wants to believe has made him a better man It was longlisted for the William Hill Sports Book of the Year Award.
+He debates how much longer he can continue to play as he accumulates injuries and slows down, yet dreads the thought of giving up the sport that he wants to believe has made him a better man It was longlisted for the William Hill Sports Book of the Year.

 Manly Pursuits (2006), re-titled for subsequent editions to How To Beat the Australians, tells of how his frustration at Australia's regular defeat of Great Britain at sports led him to travel to the Sydney suburb of Manly to figure out just what makes Australians so competitive and attempt to beat them at various sports himself.

 Becoming Drusilla (2008) is about Beard's longtime friend Dru Marland, who underwent gender reassignment, and a trip the two of them took hiking and camping across Wales after Marland's transition.

 Beard's 2017 memoir The Day That Went Missing: A Family's Story is his self-described 'inquest' into the day in 1978 when he was eleven years old and his nine-year-old brother, Nicky, drowned in the sea while the two were swimming together in Cornwall on a family holiday, as well as his family's subsequent near-erasure of both the event and of memories of Nicky himself.
 Widely lauded by critics, the book was described by Publishers Weekly as "stunning...Beard reimagines the brother he lost.
 His beautifully written story is heartbreaking and unforgettable as he struggles with the grief he chose to forget and, now, attempts to remember again."
-The memoir was a finalist for the Rathbones Folio Prize, the James Tait Black Memorial Prize and the National Book Critics Circle Award, and won the 2018 PEN Ackerley Prize for a literary biography of excellence.
+The memoir was a finalist for the Rathbones Folio Prize, the James Tait Black Memorial Prize and the National Book Critics Circle Award, and won the 2018 Ackerley Prize for a literary biography of excellence.